antvis/T8/site/en/tutorial/advanced/theme.md

 ### Complete Example

-Here's a complete example including all configuration options:
+This is a complete example containing all configuration items:

 ```ts
 text.theme('dark', {